 The ICP-TIMS Isotope Laboratory, located in the Department of Geoscience at UW-Madison, pursues research in both stable and radiogenic isotope geochemistry, as applied to a wide variety of problems in geology, biology, engineering, anthropology, and astrobiology.

-Research in the lab is grouped into four themes:
+Research descriptions for the lab are grouped into four themes:

 - Orogenic Systems